cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 #### Password Files

-By default, Work Queue does **not** perform any authentication, so any workers will be able to connect to your manager, and vice versa.
-This may be fine for a short running anonymous application, but is not safe for a long running application with a public name.

 We recommend that you enable a password for your applications.
 Create a file (e.g. ` mypwfile`) that contains any password (or other long phrase) that you